 There are really only 2 motherboard sizes to talk about: ATX – normal sized motherboard with more connectors onboard – more usb, hard drive sata connectors, video card slots, etc. MicroATX – much smaller than standard ATX.
 Usually only 2 video card slots, less usb ports and sata ports.
 We recommend buying a computer with a normal sized ATX motherboard, the MicroATX boards strip away too many board slots and other features.

 Important – only use ASUS brand motherboards.
-But brands like Gigabyte and MSI don’t work well in a trading computer, they have a buggy bios interface and have unpredictable unreliability.
+Brands like Gigabyte and MSI don’t work well in a trading computer, they have a buggy bios interface and have unpredictable unreliability.
 ASUS is the largest motherboard manufacturer in the world – they have the best designs and their boards provide the fastest performance for Intel chipsets and processors!

 If you’ve owned a lot of computers in your life, you’re probably familiar with computer RAM.
 These are the sticks that get installed on the motherboard.